merajaprasad/three-tier-app/README.md

    > [BACKEND] Server is running on port 5000
    > [BACKEND] Database connected: mongodb://127.0.0.1/wanderlust
    > ```

+   Now you can access the server from browser using [publicip:5000]

 ### Setting up the Frontend